-Exchange administrators, sometimes, may not realize the growth of their Exchange databases.
-And this unusual growth often leads to mounting as well as inaccessibility issues.
-Luckily, there are many ways to reduce the size of database.
+Exchange administrators may not realize the growth of their Exchange databases.
+And this unusual growth often leads to database dismounting and inaccessibility issues.
+Luckily, there are many ways to reduce EDB file size in Exchange Server.
 Some are discussed here:

-Delete unwanted data from the database - It is one of the most obvious methods to reduce the EDB file size effectively.
-Deleting unwanted data will create free space for adding new data.
-But make sure you don’t end up erasing important data accidentally.
-And surprisingly, even after deletion, you may not see any reduction in the size of the EDB file.
-But don’t worry—the space freed by deleting the data is there and Exchange will use it for adding new data (instead of increasing the databases size).
+It is one of the most obvious methods to effectively manage Exchange EDB file size.
+Deleting unwanted data will create more free space for adding new data.
+But make sure you don’t end up erasing important data accidentally, which is why it is important to backup the whole Exchange database before you make the move.
+However, it may happen that even after deletion, you do not see any reduction in the size of the EDB file.
+But don’t worry—the space cleared by deleting the data is there and Exchange will use it whenever users are adding new data (instead of increasing the database size).

-Perform offline defragmentation or move data to a new database - Offline defragmentation helps to reclaim the free space available (known as white space) in the Exchange database.
-This process compresses database, eradicates the blank and unused space, and reduces the database size.
+Offline defragmentation helps remove white space in the Exchange database, allowing you to reclaim the free space available.
+This process compresses databases, erase the blank and unused space, and reduces the database size.
 Thus, it effectively brings continuity in storage.
-And Eseutil is the Microsoft utility that helps in defragmentation.
-However, this process has the disadvantage that it is a slow process and can be performed only after dismounting the database (it means that all the mailboxes of the database will be unavailable for a considerable period of time).
+Eseutil is the Microsoft utility that helps in defragmentation, and you can use the Eseutil switches to defragment and repair EDB files.
+However, this process has its disadvantages, making it a slow process and can be performed only after dismounting the database (it means that all the mailboxes of the database will be unavailable for a considerable period of time).
+Once the process is completed, you need to mount the database again to restore the Exchange Server.

 You can get the amount of whitespace in a database by running the following cmdlets in Exchange Management Shell: